michal-g/Notebooks-to-Packages/2-Scripts/README.md

 command `python A_predicting-ufo-sightings.py`, Python runs the code in the script with a global variable `__name__` set to the value `"__main__"`.

+We can also use the `nbconvert` tool — installed here as a Python package — to do this conversion for us.

 Did we gain anything from this?
 Not really!
 It's now easier to run this experiment from start to finish with one push of a button, but it's not like Jupyter notebooks make that particularly difficult either.
 We are no longer constrained to running our analysis on a Jupyter server, and we can run this script in any terminal with the right conda installation,